mail us | mail this page

 Multicasting Protocols

 There are times when it useful to be able to find all hosts which have certain properties without knowing the IP address(es).
-This process is confusing called multicasting and hosts use specially assigned IPv4 Class D addresses - each IPv4 Class D address is assigned by IANA to a protocol or class of devices.
+This process typically uses a process that is confusingly called multicasting and hosts use specially assigned IPv4 Class D addresses - each IPv4 Class D address is assigned by IANA to a protocol or class of devices.
 Thus is is possible for a host to send the address 224.0.0.9 and receive a response from those hosts which have the required properties (or are members of the same class) - in this case they support the RIP2 routing protocol.
-The follwing are examples of Multicast addresses and their associated protocol or characteristics:
+The following are examples of Multicast addresses and their associated protocol or characteristics:

 Multicast Address Protocol/Characteristics